Lares Trek, 3 days classic program, lakes and highland villages

 Waca wasi, is a charming little community, of mud brick, and grass thatched houses, where we set up our first camp.
 Along the way we’ll have the opportunity to see llama herders, local traditional weavers, and kids dressed in their colorful, traditional clothing.
 Walking Distance = 09 kms, 4 hours.

 Day 02: Waca Wasi – Mantanay.- This is the longest day, with a high pass to cross; we depart after breakfast.
-If it is a school time; we will see lots of local kids, wearing their colorful typical clothing, running to school, also see locals wearing brightly colored cloths (they are expert weavers, and they lay at the trail, displaying their high quality textiles. you can buy, quality weavings, direct from these lovely humble and shy highland ladies, at cheaper price.
+If it is a school time; we will see lots of local kids, wearing their colorful typical clothing, running to school, also see locals wearing brightly colored cloths (they are expert weavers, and they wait at the trail displaying their high quality textiles. get quality products direct from these lovely humble, and shy highland ladies, at cheaper price.